Nicki Nicole: Career

 In April 2019, Nicki Nicole released "Wapo Traketero" under Gonzalo Ferreyra's production.
 In August, the singer collaborated with Argentine producer Bizarrap on the thirteenth release of his "Music Sessions".
 The song peaked at number three on the Billboard Argentina Hot 100, skyrocketing both artists' popularity in the country.
 Later that month, Nicki Nicole released her second single, titled "Años Luz".

 On 8 November 2019, Nicki Nicole released her debut album Recuerdos, which counted with production from Bizarrap and collaborations with Cazzu and Duki.
 The album was followed by the release of a music video for her single "Diva".

 In May 2020, the singer released her single "Colocao", which peaked at number six on the Argentina Hot 100 and 48th in Spain.
 In August, Nicki Nicole became the first Argentine woman to top the Argentina Hot 100 chart with "Mamichula", alongside Argentine rapper Trueno and Bizarrap.
 The song also peaked at number one in Spain and is certified platinum in the country as well.

-Her appearance in The Tonight Show Starring Jimmy Fallon in April 2021 with Lunay received a lot of press coverage in Argentina, as she was the first Argentinean artist to perform in the show.
+Her appearance on The Tonight Show Starring Jimmy Fallon in April 2021 with Lunay received a lot of press coverage in Argentina, as she was the first Argentinean artist to perform in the show.

 On 28 October 2021, she presented her latest album "Parte de Mí", where tracks from early in her career were joined by new songs.
-Featured in this album are several artists admired by her, such as Rauw Alejandro, Delaossa, Dread Mar-I and Trueno.
+Featured in this album are several artists admired by her, such as Rauw Alejandro, Delaossa, Dread Mar I and Trueno.